kaizengrowth/AlgoWorkout/README.md

 ```

 I've re-wrote this method and took it apart to try to understand why this error might be happening, but it seems like I am passing a function, not an object.
 What is this error referrring to?

+* [9:39am] Finally realized that the values are actually updating correctly in the MongoDB database, but simply requires multiple page clicks to get to the end of over 1700+ session documents.
+Had just put up a help desk ticket on Slack, lol.
+Well, onto the next problem!

+Will load some basic data into my database so that it is more useful for the demo.

 ================================================================